MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat ^ n
               cmat ^ n

-   Return a :type:`matrix` or :type:`cmatrix` resulting from :var:`n` products of the input matrix by itself.
-If :var:`n` is negative, the inverse of the matrix is used.
+   Return a :type:`matrix` or :type:`cmatrix` resulting from :var:`n` products of the square input matrix by itself.
+If :var:`n` is negative, the inverse of the matrix is used for the product.

 .. function:: num == mat
               num == cmat
+              num == imat
               cpx == mat
               cpx == cmat
               mat == num